AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 ---
 # Quick Start: eCatalogs{#quick-start-ecatalogs}

-An eCatalog is a digital, web version of print material—a catalog, brochure, flyer, product manual, or advertising circular, for example.
-An eCatalog is displayed in an eCatalog Viewer on a web site.
+An eCatalog is a digital, Web version of print material—a catalog, brochure, flyer, product manual, or advertising circular, for example.
+An eCatalog is displayed in an eCatalog Viewer on a Web site.
 This viewer simulates the experience of reading printed material.

 See also the following training videos: